University of Toronto: World wars and post-war years

 A Sopwith Camel aircraft rests on the Front Campus lawn in 1918.

 The First and Second World Wars curtailed some university activities as undergraduate and graduate men eagerly enlisted.
 Intercollegiate athletic competitions and the Hart House Debates were suspended, although exhibition and interfaculty games were still held.
 The David Dunlap Observatory in Richmond Hill opened in 1935, followed by the University of Toronto Institute for Aerospace Studies in 1949.
 By the 1961–62 academic year, the university had a total enrolment of 14,302 students, including 1,531 graduate students.

 The university opened its second campus, then known as Scarborough College in 1964, and third campus, then known as Erindale College shortly after in 1967.
 The university's former affiliated schools at the Ontario Agricultural College and Glendon Hall became fully independent of the University of Toronto and became part of University of Guelph in 1964 and York University in 1965, respectively.
 Beginning in the 1980s, reductions in government funding prompted more rigorous fundraising efforts.

 Since 2000

+The University of Toronto was the first Canadian university to amass a financial endowment greater than one billion dollars in 2007.
+From 2011 to 2018, the university embarked on the Boundless fundraising campaign, which concluded in 2018 at billion raised, setting a new all-time fundraising record in Canada.

 In 2000, geophysicist Kin-Yip Chun was reinstated as a professor of the university, after he launched an unsuccessful lawsuit against the university alleging racial discrimination.
 In 2017, a human rights application was filed against the university by one of its students for allegedly delaying the investigation of sexual assault and being dismissive of their concerns.
-In 2018, the university cleared one of its professors of allegations of discrimination and antisemitism in an internal investigation, after a complaint was filed by one of its students.

-The University of Toronto was the first Canadian university to amass a financial endowment greater than one billion dollars in 2007.
-From 2011 to 2018, the university embarked on the Boundless fundraising campaign, which concluded in 2018 at billion raised, setting a new all-time fundraising record in Canada.